brantburnett/btburnett.com/_posts/2017-12-07-who-says-c-interfaces-cant-have-implementations.md

 > When a class or struct implements an interface, the class or struct must provide an implementation for all of the members that the interface defines.
 The interface itself provides no functionality that a class or struct can inherit in the way that it can inherit base class functionality.

 There is a [new feature in the works for C# 8](https://www.infoq.com/news/2017/04/Clr-Default-Methods) that will provide default interface implementations.
-However, I&#8217;m known for my impatience, and I don&#8217;t want to wait.
+However, I'm known for my impatience, and I don't want to wait.
 The fact is, interfaces **can** have implementations in C# today.

-**Note:** At this point, I&#8217;d like to give a shout out to the ASP.NET Core team.
-I can&#8217;t really take credit for this concept, I learned it by digging through the [ASP.NET Core source on GitHub](https://github.com/aspnet).
+**Note:** At this point, I'd like to give a shout out to the ASP.NET Core team.
+I can't really take credit for this concept, I learned it by digging through the [ASP.NET Core source on GitHub](https://github.com/aspnet).
 {: .notice--info}

 ## The Magic of Extension Methods

 When I first encountered extension methods, I viewed them as a helpful way to add functionality to third-party classes.
 Adding additional logic to System.DateTime is helpful, right?
 However, another powerful use case is to create extensions for your own interfaces.
-When you write an extension method for an interface, you&#8217;re actually providing it with implementation.
-Sure, the consumer may need an extra using statement at the top of the file, but it&#8217;s still an implementation!
+When you write an extension method for an interface, you're actually providing it with implementation.
+Sure, the consumer may need an extra using statement at the top of the file, but it's still an implementation!
 Taking this approach has several advantages:

-* Extension methods can be safely added to interfaces without risking backward compatibility for consumers (especially if they&#8217;re in a separate namespace).
+* Extension methods can be safely added to interfaces without risking backward compatibility for consumers (especially if they're in a separate namespace).
 * The interface becomes easier to implement there are few methods on the interface itself which must be implemented.
 * There is guaranteed consistency in method implementation across all class implementations.